yifei-lab/UNEECON-paper/README.md

 # UNEECON-paper
-Data for generating figures and tables in the UNEECON paper
+Data for the UNEECON paper